eduuh/blog/content/en/posts/dotfilesmanagement.md

 image : images/dotfiles.png

 author: eduuh # author name
-authorEmoji: 😎
+authorEmoji: 😎 # emoji for subtitle, summary meta data
-authorImage: "/images/edd.jpg"
+authorImage: "/images/whoami/smile.png" # image path in the static folder
-authorImageUrl: ""
+authorImageUrl: "" # your image url.
+We use `authorImageUrl` first.
+If not set, we use `authorImage`.
-authorDesc: Selftaught Web and Mobile Developer
+authorDesc: CommandLine enthusiastic , Javascript and dotnet developer # author description

 ---